0ortmann/tx2-flash/README.md

 - [X] Last, go back to your VM, do `Press Enter` on the terminal

+##### When the VM is not in bridge mode:

+The TX2 will boot up after flashing kernel and OS.
+The install script will wait for the TX2 to report its IP address to the host.
+When you do not have bridge mode your VM is not routable from the internet and TX2 cannot report its IP.

+Thus you have to provide the IP of TX2 manually.

+- [X] Figure out the IP of the TX2 (login the booted up TX2 with default password):

+  $ ip addr show eth0

+- [X] Back inside the VM, pass the IP to the install script:

+  $ echo <IP-of-TX2-target> | nc 127.0.0.1 33338

 And, go and grab a coffee, it will take around 30 min to complete the entire process.

 #### 1.5 Validation Flash